AV-Lab/Sensor_Setup/README.md

 # Sensor_Setup
-Code to configure, test and start sensors : Camera and Lidar
+ROS2 package to configure, test and start sensors : Camera and Lidar ( zed2 camera and ouster lidar)

-# zed_ouster_setup
-ROS2 package for zed2 camera and ouster lidar

 # Quick start
 - Build and source